foresto/joystickwake/README.rst

 system, avoids excessive work that might cause game lag, and minimizes log clutter.
 In practice, it is very lightweight.

+If the python3 dbus-next package is installed, joystickwake will also try to inhibit the desktop environment's screen idle state for a short while after detecting activity, using the org.freedesktop.ScreenSaver interface.
+This helps with certain environments whose heartbeat-style wake interfaces are missing or broken.

-If all known wake commands fail, joystickwake will quit.
+If all known wakers fail, joystickwake will quit.
 This could happen if no screen blanker is running, or if one that is running requires a custom wake command (see below).

 If the python3 Xlib package is installed, joystickwake will quit when the desktop session ends.
 Otherwise, it will quit when its parent process exits.